ksjost/CLIP_label_counter/README.md

     conda create -n try_clip
     conda activate try_clip

-### Clone OpenAI CLIP
+### Install OpenAI CLIP Packages

 This code is adapted from OpenAI's CLIP repository.
-Visit https://github.com/openai/CLIP to clone the repository.
-Follow the installation instructions under "Usage" before continuing.
-I will also include the instructions here:
+Visit https://github.com/openai/CLIP to clone the repository or follow the installation instructions under "Usage" before continuing.
+These instructions are also included here:

     cd
     conda install --yes -c pytorch pytorch=1.7.1 torchvision cudatoolkit=11.0 pip install ftfy regex tqdm
     pip install git+https://github.com/openai/CLIP.git
+    # The previous line installs the repository as a python package as opposed to cloning it

 #### Notice:
 The CUDA Version on my machine is 12.0, but the GPU only connected when I set `cudatoolkit=11.0` while installing pytorch.

 ### More installation requirements